privacore/helppages-findx/en/languagedetection.md

-# How is my prefered search result language set
+# How is my prefered search result language set?

 To show relevant results when you search, findx tries to guess what language you prefer to see results in.